 Bitters Wine Spritzers

 The simplest drink is a sparkling wine with a few shakes of cocktail bitters.
-The color and bubbles extend the feeling of the holidays without the hard-alcohol hangover.
-Serving the drink in a champagne flute is another way to lower the alcohol you consumer simply by lowering the volume your pour.
-A champagne flute is generally a six oz glass that holds a four oz pour.
+The color and bubbles extend the feeling of the holidays without the hard-alcohol hangover and the recipe harkens back to the classic Champagne Cocktail!

 The Hella Bitters team was nice enough to send us a few low-alcohol cocktail recipes, one with cider (which you know we love) and another with champagne.
 They have more recipes on their website, as well.